monome/docs/norns/help.md

 Once you restart your device, hit K2 on the SELECT / SYSTEM / SLEEP screen and you should see the update's date listed on the right side of the screen!

-### change passwords on norns {#change-password}
+### change default password + address {#change-password}

-For security reasons (a device exposed to wifi should not have a widely-known password), you may want to change the default password for the `we` user.
+Since all norns units come configured with the same username + password, we encourage you to personalize + protect your setup by changing the default hostname and password for the `we` user.

 #### login / ssh

-To change the login/ssh password for user `we`, log in to the norns via [ssh](../wifi-files/#ssh.
-The command
+To change the login/ssh password for user `we`, log in to the norns via [ssh](../wifi-files/#ssh) and execute:

 ```
-passwd
+sudo raspi-config
 ```

-will prompt you for the current and new password.
+This will lead you to the [Raspberry Pi Software Configuration Tool](https://www.raspberrypi.org/documentation/computers/configuration.html), where you can follow these steps:

+- press ENTER on `1 Change User Password`
+- enter a new password to log in for the `we` user, press ENTER, re-enter the new password
+- press ENTER on `2 Network Options`
+- press ENTER on `N1 Hostname`
+- press ENTER on `<ok>` and type in a new hostname for your norns device (be sure to keep `.local` at the end!!)
+- navigate down to `Finish` and press ENTER -- if asked to reboot, please do

+Now, you'll be able to use your new hostname for maiden access (what once was `norns.local` will now be `your_unique_name.local`!) and your new password for ssh access!

 #### Samba

-The `smb://` remote login password does not automatically change when `passwd` changes.
-Although Samba is a low-security, local network project, it makes sense to set its login credentials to match the newly set user password.
-This can be done with:
+The `smb://` remote login password does not automatically change when you perform the changes above.
+To set Samba's login credentials to match the newly set user password, log in to the norns via [ssh](../wifi-files/#ssh) and execute:

 ```
 sudo smbpasswd -a we
 ```

-Re-type your new password and you should be all set.
+You'll be prompted to set a new SMB password -- we encourage setting it to match with the password you created in the previous section.

 ### taking a screenshot {#png}